LoamBear/station-QAQC/wxqc_pipeline/README.md

 folder, not editing code — which is what makes this work across the many networks you manage without a naming overhaul.

-The pipeline mirrors your existing levels:
+The pipeline mirrors existing levels:

 | Level | What it is | How it runs | Produced by |
 |-------|------------|-------------|-------------|